idkfelix/year12/Maths/Matrices.md

 $$
 ## Addition & Subtraction
 - To perform addition or subtraction all matrices must have the same order.
-- Elements are added or subtracted the same as regular numbers.
+- Elements are added or subtracted the same as a normal evaluation.
 $$
 \large
 \begin{bmatrix}2 & 3 \\ 5 & 2\end{bmatrix}